single-spa/single-spa/docs/applications.md

 - If single-spa is [not started](/docs/single-spa-api.md#start), applications will be loaded, but will not be bootstrapped, mounted or unmounted.

+## Lifecyle props
+Lifecycle functions are called with a `props` argument, which is an object with some guaranteed information and also some custom information.
+`appName` string and a `customProps` object wich contains any property you want to pass from your root-application to your child app.
+See [Passing custom properties to child apps](/docs/applications.md#passing-custom-properties-to-child-apps)

-### Lifecycle middleware
+### Lifecycle helpers
-Middleware that helps implement lifecycle functions for specific frameworks, libraries, and applications is available for many popular technologies.
+Helper libraries that helps implement lifecycle functions for specific frameworks, libraries, and applications is available for many popular technologies.
 See [the ecosystem docs](/docs/single-spa-ecosystem.md) for details.

 ### Load